-Hi, I am running a home based 1:1 program for my 29 year old autistic son and hoping to combine this with a couple of carefully chosen group programs in the near future.
-We want to keep giving him more enriching activities than he has had in the past ten years in day services and I am especially interested to know if anyone anywhere (in the world!) has attempted to develop or modify ABA for use past early childhood, and if so, if such a program has been evaluated?
+Hi, I am running a home based 1:1 program for my 29 year old autistic son.
+I am especially interested to know if anyone anywhere has attempted to develop or modify ABA for use past early childhood, and if so, has such a program has been evaluated?

 While there has been a lot of interest and investment on the part of researchers in understanding, diagnosing and treating Autism Spectrum Disorder (ASD) during early childhood, research on ASD during adolescence and adulthood remains relatively neglected.
 A good illustration is a recent review by Shattuck and colleagues (Shattuck et al., 2012) which showed that of all the studies published between 2000 and 2010, only 13 studies assessed the implementation or impact of an intervention or program intended to promote independent functioning, work skills or social participation for adults with ASD, and only eight of those studies evaluated behavioural interventions.

 In general, behavioural interventions were found to be effective, but it is important to emphasize that all of the interventions reviewed by Shattuck and colleagues were focused on teaching particular skills rather than being more comprehensive behavioural intervention packages.
 The majority of studies concentrated on the training/development of necessary vocational skills.
 For example, Lattimore and Parsons (2008) taught adults with ASD work skills in a simulated setting (in a class room) before starting new duties at their place of work.
 They found that this training was effective in that less time was required to teach these skills on the job.
 Another study (Burke et al., 2010) showed that behavioural training, assisted by a “performance cue system” (i.e., an iPhone application adapted for the study) was successful in teaching six young adults targeted social-vocational skills.